-Kevin Sitek is a postdoctoral scholar in the SoundBrain Lab.
+Kevin Sitek is a research scientist in the SoundBrain Lab.
 He received his PhD in Speech and Hearing Bioscience and Technology from Harvard University, where he studied the anatomy and connectivity of the human subcortical auditory system at the MIT McGovern Institute for Brain Research.
-In the SoundBrain Lab, Kevin is investigating subcortical representations of speech sounds and connectivity between the basal ganglia and the auditory system using MRI.
+In the SoundBrain Lab, Kevin is investigating subcortical representations of speech sounds and connectivity within the auditory system using MRI.

 Contact: email@example.com Twitter: @krsitek

 Maggie is excited to expound upon her work with listening effort and related fatigue, hearing loss and cognitive aging under the guidance of Drs.
 Chandrasekaran and Parthasarathy.
 On a larger scale, she hopes to do her part to help better understand the relationship between perceptual and cognitive decline.
 Maggie previously worked with Drs.
 Jonathan Peelle, Kristin Van Engen and Mitchell Sommers at Washington University in St. Louis School of Medicine on a project looking at the neurobiology of effortful listening.
 She graduated from Saint Louis University in 2014 with degrees in Neuroscience and Music: Operatic Vocal Performance.
 Her passions include pub trivia, Thai takeout, concert photography and idolizing Food Network stars (despite having no cooking abilities).